 What is a Margin Call?

 A margin call occurs when the value of a margin account falls below the account’s maintenance margin requirement.
-A margin call is a demand by a brokerage firm to bring the margin account’s balance up to the minimum maintenance margin requirement.
+It is a demand by a brokerage firm to bring the margin account’s balance up to the minimum maintenance margin requirement.
 To satisfy a margin call, the investor of the margin account must either deposit additional funds, deposit unmargined securities, or sell current positions.

 Formula for Margin Call Price